Irish Channel, New Orleans: History

 The mostly working-class neighborhood was, as the name implies, originally settled largely by immigrants from Ireland in the early 19th century.
 However early on the area also had people of other ethnicities, including German, Italian, and African American, living nearby each other.
 The origin of the name is obscure.
 However, one school of thought says that the Irish "channeled" into the area, while another says that rain would settle into the streets of this predominately Irish neighborhood at the time.

 Significant emigration from Ireland to the United States occurred during the period 1810 - 1850, with a particularly large wave to New Orleans during the decade of the 1830s.
 The point of debarkation was Adele Street, where many immigrants, penniless, took up residence in simple cottages (shotgun houses).
 These Irish immigrants arrived primarily to dig the New Basin Canal, and were generally regarded as expendable labor.
 Many of these immigrants were misled by shipping companies who led prospective immigrants to believe that New Orleans was close to other Irish enclaves in the United States such as New York City, Philadelphia, and Boston.
-These Irish immigrants were predominantly Roman Catholic, in contrast to the Protestant Scotch-Irish that were more common as immigrants to most of the rest of the Southeastern United States.
+These Irish immigrants were predominantly Roman Catholic, in contrast to the Protestant Scots-Irish that were more common as immigrants to most of the rest of the Southeastern United States.
 In addition to the Irish Channel, many Irish immigrants also settled at Irish Bayou, in present-day Eastern New Orleans.
 Irish immigrants found New Orleans a better cultural match than most Southeastern areas of the United States due to the large predominant Roman Catholic European population already there.

 At the time of early immigration to the Irish Channel, this area was outside of the incorporated city of New Orleans, and the area was known as Lafayette, being formally annexed into New Orleans in 1852 as the 10th Ward.
 Irish ethnicity dominated despite the multi-ethnicity of the area.
 Adele Street was the center of activity in the early days of the Irish Channel.
 St. Alphonsus Church, constructed in 1855 by the Redemptorist Fathers, served the religious and cultural needs of this Irish immigrant population for many years.
 In 1874, a painting of Our Lady of Perpetual Help was brought to St. Alphonsus and a National Shrine established.
 For generations Irish school children as well as parishioners and visitors would participate in novenas to Our Lady at St. Alphonsus church.
 These services were so well attended that the city placed additional street cars in service to carry the large number of attendees.
 In these early years, churches were built to serve various other ethnic groups.
 St. Mary's Assumption Church served the German immigrant population of the Irish Channel, while Notre Dame de Bon Secours Church served the French immigrants.